lambdastack/lambdastack/docs/home/howto/UPGRADE.md

 ## Kubernetes applications

-To upgrade applications on Kubernetes to the desired version after `lscli upgrade` you have to:
+To upgrade applications on Kubernetes to the desired version after `lambdastack upgrade` you have to:

-- generate new configuration manifest using `lscli init`
+- generate new configuration manifest using `lambdastack init`
 - in case of generating minimal configuration manifest (without --full argument), copy and paste [the default configuration](https://github.com/lambdastack/lambdastack/blob/master/data/common/defaults/configuration/applications.yml) into it
-- run `lscli apply`
+- run `lambdastack apply`

 ---
 **NOTE**